 The following is a Bible study to help you understand what Crossroads Church believes about baptism and why.
-Please let Pastor Neil know if you have any questions or if you are interested in getting baptized, please fill out this form to start the process.
-Baptisms are celebrated in late August.
+Please let Pastor Neil know if you have any questions.

 The word baptism comes from the Greek word baptizo which means to immerse or dip.
 To baptize something, then, means to completely submerge it in a liquid.
 In a biblical sense, to baptize a person in water means to put that person completely under the water, then immediately raise him or her up again.

 According to the Bible, water baptism is a symbolic act whereby a new Christian identifies with Christ's death, burial, and resurrection.
 Water baptism is a public profession of a person's repentance and faith in Jesus Christ and a way of giving outward testimony to an inward work of God.

 When God baptizes you into Christ, you become a new creation in your spirit, not in your body (flesh).
 Your body remains corruptible until the Resurrection (John 6:39-40), but something inside changes.
 Your heart is washed clean by the blood of Jesus, and your spirit is quickened (made alive) by the Holy Spirit.
 You now have the ability to communicate with God, hear His voice, love and obey Him, overcome sin, and walk out your salvation by faith.

 Therefore, water baptism symbolically identifies us as new creations in

 Christ.
 By going down in the water, we illustrate that our old man is dead to

 sin and buried by faith in Christ.
 As a result, we are free from our old master

 Satan.
 By being raised up out of the water, we show that our new man is raised